MariusVanDerWijden/evm-gas-repricings/reports/state_growth_scenarios_report.md

 ### TLDR

-- The state can grow substantially if throughput increases and state creation costs remain relatively cheap.
+- The state can grow substantially if throughput increases while state creation costs remain relatively cheap.
 By the middle of 2027, the conservative schedule reaches a total state size of 686 GiB, the base schedule 859 GiB, and the aggressive schedule 1.08 TiB.
-In all cases, this is above the critical 650 GiB threshold identified by the [boatnet initiative](https://cperezz.github.io/bloatnet-website/index.html).
+In all cases, this is above the critical 650 GiB threshold identified by the [bloatnet initiative](https://cperezz.github.io/bloatnet-website/index.html).
 - We need to align on what the acceptable level of state growth is for Ethereum in the medium and long term.
 - Raising the gas cost for state creation reduces the expected state growth across the explored elasticity regimes, but it slightly reduces burst-resource throughput.
 - The throughput loss is more impacted by the burst-demand elasticity than state creation costs.
 When burst demand is price‑elastic, doubling capacity still yields near‑linear throughput gains and repricing has only a small effect.